thorlindberg/thesis/dissertation/8-1 results-syntax.md

 {"break":true}

-Type instances can be arrayrised, enabling the explicit typing of multiple data points with identical structure with only a single declaration:
+Type instances can be arrayised, enabling the explicit typing of multiple data points with identical structure with only a single declaration:

 ```
 {